Have You Ever Thought About the 6 Health Benefits of Gardening?

+If you haven’t we have good news for you.
 If you still need a reason why you should start gardening, read on.
 Learning about the 6 health benefits of gardening might just be enough for you to finally get started.
 Here are the are:

 1. It keeps you active and in shape

 Did you know that you could turn gardening into exercise?
 In the book, “Fitness the Dynamic Gardening Way,” author Jeff Restuccio explained to WebMD that you can turn your gardening into a structured exercise routine.
 So, if you miss hitting the gym due to the pandemic, growing vegetables in your backyard is a perfect alternative to your workouts since three hours of gardening equates to an hour of a gym session.
-In the book Aerobic Gardening: An Hour to Learn, A Lifetime to Master you will learn how you think and perform every garden motion to get the work-out you are hoping for.
-Plus, you don’t need to pay for a membership fee.
+In the book Aerobic Gardening: An Hour to Learn, A Lifetime to Master you will learn how you think and perform every garden motion to get the workout you are hoping for.
+Plus, you don’t need to pay a membership fee.
 It’s a win-win for your body and your wallet!

 2. Gardening improves brain health

 Research shows that gardening is effective in keeping your mind sharp because it requires cognitive functions.
 Not only does it help improve your memory, but also tending to your plants for even a few hours a day will lower your risk of dementia and Alzheimer’s.

 When you grow your own produce you will find yourself more in control of what you put in your body.
 Freshly harvested veggies, fruits, and herbs from your own garden have more nutrients than what you would normally buy from the store.
 On top of that, cultivating your plants organically will make them healthier and more delicious.